-Case review officers set deadlines for you to submit evidence and can help explain the conditions of practice or suspension order.
+Your case review officer will set deadlines for you to submit evidence and can help to explain the conditions of practice or suspension order.
 Remediation is your responsibility and your case review officer is there to help you stay on track and signpost you to guidance documents and other resources.

-You can contact us by sending an email to [email protected].
+You can contact the case review team by sending an email to [email protected].

 View or download relevant templates

 A review will be arranged by the hearings team shortly before a conditions of practice or suspension order is due to expire.
 The purpose of the review is to decide whether the concerns which led to the conditions of practice or suspension order have been addressed.